schema-repo/schema-repo/README.md

 ### ZooKeeper Backend

 The ZooKeeper backend stores its state in a ZooKeeper ensemble.
 This backend implementation is meant to be highly-available, meaning that multiple instances can share the same ZooKeeper ensemble and synchronize their state through it.
+All mutation operations to the schema repo's state are shielded behind a shared lock which is acquired temporarily for the time of the mutation and released afterwards.

+Disclaimer: the ZooKeeper backend is still considered experimental.

 In order to use the ZooKeeper-based backend, set these configuration properties: